NinjaTrader 8 Risk Management: Built-in Controls vs. Behavioral Monitoring Add-Ons

 NinjaTrader 8 allows configuration of several account-level risk parameters, accessible through the Control Center:

 Maximum position size.
 Sets a hard cap on the maximum number of contracts or shares that can be held at any time.
-Orders that would exceed this limit are rejected before submission.
-This is enforced at the platform level, not the broker level.
+This is a platform-level check: orders that would breach it are blocked by NinjaTrader before they reach the broker.
+Some brokers add their own enforcement layer as well (covered below).

 Maximum daily loss.
 A configurable threshold that, when reached, prevents further order submission for the remainder of the session.
-This setting is found under the platform’s Market Analyzer or through broker-specific integration settings, and behavior varies depending on whether you are using live brokerage or the simulated environment.
+This setting is configured per account via Control Center → Accounts → Edit Account → Performance tab (or through the broker’s risk settings where supported), and behavior varies depending on whether you are using live brokerage or the simulated environment.

 Trade quantity limits.
 Maximum order size at the individual trade level, separate from maximum position size.
-These limits operate at order submission and cannot be overridden by a market order.
+These limits are evaluated at order submission and apply to all order types, including market orders.

 Broker Integration